Syncop8/Agile88/_docs/FAQ.md

 How long does it take to secure a consultant?
 ----------------------------------------

 On average, it takes 2 days to hire a consultant.
 However, it's common for people to find the right match within 24 hours.
-If your requirements are urgent, please get in touch with our team at projects@agile88.com or on 1300 482 671.
+If your requirements are urgent, please get in touch with our team at projects@agile88.com or on 1300 blah blah.

 How do I offer and accept a contract?